Jim Henson Autographs

 Muppet Vision 3D - Studio Print (1991)

 This is an authentic reproduction photographic print of the original "Muppet Studios" 3D project study and conceptual painting.
 The original painting has been locked in the Disney vault forever and ever.

 There are only 5 of these in existence.
 Brian Henson has one of these rare professionally captured reproduction originals.
 It is rarer and more valuable than many of the most valuable Disney cells.
 This piece of original Disney artwork was photographed at the Disney Studios, Burbank, California.
 Framed in beautiful oak frame, matching matting to preserve this piece.

 Muppet Meeting Films Watch (1994)

-This is a rare FAO Schwartz Muppet analog watch only given to employees featuring Leo, performed by Jim Henson, in the Muppet Meeting Films.
+This is a rare FAO Schwarz Muppet analog watch only given to employees featuring Leo, performed by Jim Henson, in the Muppet Meeting Films.

 Kermit the Frog Ring (1995)